gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 a large extent opens up the possibility of capturing a lot of variability of habitats­ and community composition, but also a great number of very similar ones, which could possibly change the way that exceptional sites contribute to the overall variance in the large-scale community.
 Measuring ecological uniqueness from LCBD indices on extended continuous scales also raises the question of which sites will be identified as exceptional, and for what reason.
-The intent of the method is that sites should stand out and receive a high LCBD score whenever they display an exceptional community composition, be it a unique assemblage of species, or a richer or poorer community than most in the region.
+The intent of the method is that sites should stand out and receive a high LCBD score whenever they display an exceptional community composition, be it a unique assemblage of species, or a richer or poorer community than most in the region [@Legendre2013BetDiv].
 However, empirical studies have shown a decreasing relationship between LCBD scores and species richness [@Heino2017ExpSpe].
 In other words, the method tends to identify the poorest sites as the most exceptional ones.
 This remains to be shown on extended continuous scales, as overall beta diversity is strongly dependent on scale, therefore the relationship could potentially be different in such a case.

-This study shows that species distribution modelling predictions offer relevant LCBD and community-level predictions on extended spatial scales, similar to the ones obtained from occurrence data, hereby providing uniqueness assessments in poorly sampled regions.
-Our results further highlight a changing relationship between site richness and LCBD values for species-poor and species-rich regions depending on the extent of the full region of interest., showing that the relationship is dependent on the region and the scale at which it is used, Hence, our method could prove useful to identify beta diversity hotspots in unsampled locations, which could be important targets for conservation purposes.
+This study shows that species distribution modelling offers relevant LCBD and community-level predictions on extended spatial scales, similar to the ones obtained from occurrence data, hereby providing uniqueness assessments in poorly sampled regions.
+Our results further highlight a changing relationship between site richness and LCBD values depending on (i) the regions on which it is used, as species poor and species rich sites display different uniqueness profiles;
+and on (ii) the scale at which it is applied, as increasing the scale can merge the uniqueness profiles of contrasting subregions to create a new, distinct one at the extended scale.
+Hence, our method could prove useful to identify beta diversity hotspots in unsampled locations on large spatial scales, which could be important targets for conservation purposes.

 # Methods